Retooling Staples: The $14B Global Engine

-🎯 Overall Goal of the UXRefresh Initiative
+🎯 Overall Goal of UXRefresh Initiative

 The presentation lays out a long‑term UX strategy to unify Staples.com into a consistent, scalable, omnichannel ecommerce experience.
 The focus is on aligning every customer touchpoint with a clear UX vision to increase commercial yield, reduce friction, and modernize the digital ecosystem.